swift-emacs/swift-mode/README.md

 Both are syntactically correct code.
 We cannot handle this case properly.
 This is also a future work.

-Other example is regex literals and custom operators.
-The following example is valid Swift code with regex literals and custom operators.
+Other example is regexp literals and custom operators.
+The following example is valid Swift code with regexp literals and custom operators.

 ```swift
 let x = /^/ /^/ /^/
 ```

-We parse them as regex literals rather than custom operators for now.
+We parse them as regexp literals rather than custom operators for now.

 ## Hacking